dyno-might/dyno-might.github.io/_posts/2025-07-10-unprocessed-food.md

 [![diastolic pressure graph](/img/unprocessed-food/diastolic.svg)](/img/unprocessed-food/diastolic.pdf)

-Oddly, it looks my systolic—but not diastolic—pressure was slightly higher in the evening.
+Oddly, it looks like my systolic—but not diastolic—pressure was slightly higher in the evening.

 I also measured my pulse twice a day.